gallenc/tmforumWork/catalyst2020/opennms-configuration/simple-cortex-integration/README.md

 # Simple OpenNMS Integration with Cortex

+This capability has been tested with OpenNMS Release 27.x It should work with other releases provided the OpenNMS API is not changed.

 ## Introduction

 This is a very simple script which posts messages to cortex based on link down and link up events from nodes in OpenNMS.

-It uses OpenMMS scriptd [https://wiki.opennms.org/wiki/Scriptd](https://wiki.opennms.org/wiki/Scriptd)
+It uses OpenNMS scriptd [https://wiki.opennms.org/wiki/Scriptd](https://wiki.opennms.org/wiki/Scriptd)

 The script sets up an apache asynchronous http client to POST messages to cortex.
 An asynchronous http client is used because the scriptd script expects scripts to return quickly from handling an event.